MoinDalvs/Neural_Networks_From_Scratch/README.md

 ### 6.2 What is Dropout?<a class="anchor" id="6.2"></a>

+#### How to Dropout
+Dropout is implemented per-layer in a neural network.

+It can be used with most types of layers, such as dense fully connected layers, convolutional layers, and recurrent layers such as the long short-term memory network layer.

+Dropout may be implemented on any or all hidden layers in the network as well as the visible or input layer.
+It is not used on the output layer.

+Dropout is not used after training when making a prediction with the fit network.

+The weights of the network will be larger than normal because of dropout.
+Therefore, before finalizing the network, the weights are first scaled by the chosen dropout rate.
+The network can then be used as per normal to make predictions.

+If a unit is retained with probability p during training, the outgoing weights of that unit are multiplied by p at test time.

+The rescaling of the weights can be performed at training time instead, after each weight update at the end of the mini-batch.
+This is sometimes called “inverse dropout” and does not require any modification of weights during training.
+Both the Keras and PyTorch deep learning libraries implement dropout in this way.

+At test time, we scale down the output by the dropout rate. […] Note that this process can be implemented by doing both operations at training time and leaving the output unchanged at test time, which is often the way it’s implemented in practice

+Dropout works well in practice, perhaps replacing the need for weight regularization (e.g. weight decay) and activity regularization (e.g. representation sparsity).

+… dropout is more effective than other standard computationally inexpensive regularizers, such as weight decay, filter norm constraints and sparse activity regularization.
+Dropout may also be combined with other forms of regularization to yield a further improvement.

 #### Dropout Regularization
 The term 'dropout' refers to dropping out units (both hidden and visible) (neurons) in a neural network.
 Simply put, dropout refers to ignoring units (i.e. neurons) during the training phase of certain set of neurons which is chosen at random.
 By “ignoring”, I mean these units are not considered during a particular forward or backward pass.
 At each training phase, individual nodes are either dropout of the net with probability (1-p) or kept with probability p, so that a shallow network is left (less dense)